Search

 # Why a Semantic Layer

 In my previous company, we developed an Analytics API, similar to what Cube does, but with orchestration as a key component.
-We switched from SSAS to Druid, a modern OLAP solution, to handle diverse business metrics queries from Tableau, Notebooks, and our Web App.
+We switched from SSAS to Druid, a Modern OLAP solution, to handle diverse business metrics queries from Tableau, Notebooks, and our Web App.
 The inability of Druid to store queries as SSAS led us to create this Semantic Layer or Analytics API.
 The Semantic Layer’s real advantage lies in its ability to define and automate metrics as code, offering a universal, open-source, or open-standard approach to handling business metrics.

 More of my thoughts are elaborated in Building an Analytics API with GraphQL and in The Rise of the Semantic Layer: Metrics On-The-Fly.
 More Slack Convo.